Next Start

 UTI’s 36-week CNC Machining Technology program provides the hands-on training and high-tech skills needed to prepare for a career as a CNC machinist.1

-Created in conjunction with Roush Yates, a leading brand in the performance industry, you will learn how to read blueprints, interpret geometric dimensioning and tolerancing and the programming, setup and operation of CNC lathes and mills.
-Along the way, you’ll learn from passionate instructorsv and train using industry-preferred tools and technology.
+Created in conjunction with Roush Yates, a leading brand in the performance industry, you will be taught how to read blueprints; interpret geometric dimensioning and tolerancing; and the programming, setup and operation of CNC lathes and mills.
+Along the way, you’ll be trained by passionate instructors and train using industry-preferred tools and technology.

 NASCAR Tech’s aftermarket relationships mean you’ll be exposed to the brands used in the field, including Mastercam, Mitsubishi Materials and Mitee-Bite Products LLC.

-The CNC Machining Technology program is offered at NASCAR Tech’s Mooresville, North Carolina campus.
+The CNC Machining Technology program is offered at UTI’s Mooresville, North Carolina, campus.

-Classes start every six weeks, so you’re able to get going and prepare for your career sooner.
+Classes start frequently, so you’re able to get going and prepare for a career sooner.

-Want to Learn More About the CNC Machining Technology Program?
+Learn More About the CNC Machinist Career Training Program?

-If you're interested in learning how you can register for the CNC Machining Technology program Just click the link below or call (800) 834-7308 to speak with one of our friendly Admissions Representatives.
+If you're interested in learning how you can register for the CNC Machining Technology program, click the link below or call (800) 834-7308 to speak with one of our friendly Admissions Representatives.